-First one of 2020 and it had to be something special 🙂 So here goes my take on finding inspiration and working around art blocks- something most of us struggle with.
+First of the many blogs here and it had to be something special So here goes my take on finding inspiration and working around art blocks- something most of us struggle with.

 Here are some simple tips for you to help you cruise through art blocks-